api-search/explore/_apis/twilio/properties/voice-openapi.md

           type: string
           format: http-method
           enum:
             - HEAD
             - GET
             - POST
             - PATCH
             - PUT
             - DELETE
           nullable: true
+          description: >-
-          description: 'The HTTP method we use to call `voice_fallback_url`.
-Can be:
+            The HTTP method we use to call `voice_fallback_url`.
+Can be: `GET` or `POST`.
-            `GET` or `POST`.'
         status_callback_url:
           type: string
           format: uri
           nullable: true
+          description: >-
-          description: The URL that we call to pass status parameters (such as call ended) to your application.
+            The URL that we call to pass status parameters (such as call ended) to your application.
           x-twilio:
             pii:
               handling: standard